Assassination of Rafic Hariri: Investigation

 On 30 August 2005, four pro-Syrian Lebanese generals (some of whom had promoted the false Abu Addas theory) were subsequently arrested under suspicion of conspiracy to commit murder.
 They were detained without charge by Lebanese authorities for four years and released by the STL when it took over the investigation in 2009.
-Mustafa Hamdan, former head of the Lebanese Presidential Guard brigade; Jamil al Sayyed, former director-general of Security General; Ali al Hajj, director general of the Lebanese Internal Security Forces; and Raymond Azar, the former director of the Military Intelligence were released upon an order from the STL pre-trial judge at the request of the prosecutor due to lack of evidence.
+Mustafa Hamdan, former head of the Lebanese Presidential Guard brigade; Jamil Al Sayyed, former director-general of Security General; Ali Al Hajj, director general of the Lebanese Internal Security Forces; and Raymond Azar, the former director of the Military Intelligence were released upon an order from the STL pre-trial judge at the request of the prosecutor due to lack of evidence.
 In making the request, the prosecutor had considered "inconsistencies in the statements of key witnesses and of a lack of corroborative evidence to support these statements."

 Syrian Minister of Interior Ghazi Kanaan was interviewed in September 2005 by Detlev Mehlis' team as a "witness" in the assassination.
 Kanaan denied any involvement in the assassination.
 On 12 October Kanaan was found dead with a gunshot wound to the head in his Damascus office."
 The Syrian government said it was a suicide, though others claimed it was murder to sever the link between Hariri's death and the regime.

 On 30 December 2005, former Syrian Vice President Abdul Halim Khaddam in a televised interview implicated Assad in the assassination and said that Assad personally threatened Hariri in the months before his death.
 This interview has caused Syrian MPs to demand treason charges against Khaddam.

-On 18 December 2006, a progress report by former head of the investigation, Serge Brammertz, indicated that DNA evidence collected from the crime scene suggests that the assassination might be the act of a young male suicide bomber.
+On 18 December 2006, a progress report by former head of the investigation, Serge Brammertz, indicated that DNA evidence suggested that the assassination might be the act of a young male suicide bomber.

-On 28 March 2008, the tenth report of the UN's International Independent Investigation Commission found that, "a network of individuals acted in concert to carry out the assassination of Rafic Hariri and that this criminal network — the 'Hariri Network' — or parts thereof are linked to some of the other cases within the commission's mandate."
+On 28 March 2008, the tenth report of the UN's International Independent Investigation Commission found that, "a network of individuals acted in concert to carry out the assassination of Rafic Hariri and that this criminal network – the 'Hariri Network' – or parts thereof are linked to some of the other cases within the commission's mandate."

 The Security Council extended the mandate for the investigation, which was to end in December 2008, until 28 February 2009.

-On 7 February 2012, Hurriyet reported investigators from the United Nations interviewed Louai Sakka, interested in whether he had played a role in the assassination.
+On 7 February 2012, Hürriyet reported investigators from the United Nations interviewed Louai Sakka, interested in whether he had played a role in the assassination.